 Having a fish pond or water garden in your backyard is a fantastic way to enhance your landscape and transform it into a unique outdoor living space.
-Unfortunately, the chances of your property spontaneously developing a pond capable of supporting fish and aquatic plants is slim to none.
+Unfortunately, the chances of your property in Charlotte spontaneously developing a pond capable of supporting fish and aquatic plants is slim to none.
 If you want a water garden or koi pond, you’ll have to construct it using the best pond liner material.

 A high-quality pond liner will help the pond retain its shape and prevent its water from leaking.
 A pond liner is a geomembrane with incredible puncture resistance.
 It acts as a barrier between the pond’s water and the soil beneath the structure that would otherwise absorb the water.

 So, what is the best pond liner?
-Consult the guide below to learn more about the top materials for this backyard construction job.
+Consult the guide below to learn more about the top materials for this backyard pond construction job.

 What Should You Look For In The Best Pond Liner?

 Plastics come in many varieties, but not all are suitable for ponds.
 These structures remain under constant exposure to the sun’s ultraviolet rays, moisture, and temperature fluctuations.
 Some plastics aren’t appropriate pond liners because they would degrade over time.

 The pond liner you choose for your pond must be fish and plant safe and resistant to UV radiation.
 Otherwise, the material could lose elasticity, develop tears, and leak.
 The best pond liner will also stretch to accommodate shifting weight if you drain water or reorganize the aquatic plants.

 You should also consider the pond liner’s thickness because it will factor into how well the material molds into the desired shape for the water feature.
 Liner thickness is measurable in mils.
 One mil is one-thousandth of an inch.